 How do you pitch to the Cut?

 Please send pitches to firstname.lastname@example.org.
-Emailing is best; cold calls, hard-copy materials sent in the mail, and DMs to our Twitter and/or Instagram accounts will not be considered.
+Emailing is preferred; cold calls, hard-copy materials sent in the mail, and DMs to our personal Twitter and/or Instagram accounts will not be considered.

 What we’re looking for: Smart, generous, funny writing that engages with the Cut’s readers and finds a natural home on our website under one of our four verticals: POWER, SELF, STYLE, and CULTURE.
 We’re always open to essay, column, and feature pitches: